fiveisgreen/FTtP-Protocol/Protocol.md

 - [ ] No touching the mask after the exercises start.

 ## Exercise 1
-Start with talking or singing!
+- [ ] Start with talking or singing!

 Yes, this is the opposite of OSHA.
-If you can’t think of a song, use this long paragraph of instructions:
+If you can’t think of a song, use this long paragraph of instructions or The Rainbow Passage (see Resources section).
 <!-- If you use a computer vision setup, the display will let you know if you moved your jaw enough. -->
 If no computer vision setup is available, jaw motion must be exaggerated.
 (If CV is available, see the "computerVision" branch).
-Don’t mumble.
-TRY to crash the score.
-(If you *fail* to crash it, the mask is good. )
-Some good masks will fail, but this ensures that only good masks will pass.
+**Don’t mumble.
+TRY to crash the score.** (If you *fail* to crash it, the mask is good. ) Some good masks will fail, but this ensures that only good masks will pass.
 The priority is the user’s safety, not protecting the ego of the mask company.

-When you hear the beep mid-song/passage, type the number you see into the spreadsheet and continue vocalizing
+- [ ] When you hear the beep mid-song/passage, type the number you see into the spreadsheet
+- [ ] continue vocalizing

 ## Exercise 2
 - [ ] Continue with talking or singing right through.